Merri/settlers2/map-blocks/B_RESOURCE.md

 `0x1F`| -

 That is a lot of unused resource IDs unless there are hidden resources to be found in savegame files.

+Also, it might be that values from `0x10` and above are intended as sea resources.